iomeone/Fun-Scheme-Compiler/README.md

 ## Added Features
 FSC supports immutable hashsets using HAMT.
 The code for HAMT was provided the professor.
 It uses the Boehm Garbage Collector, which has also been integrated into FSC.

-With more time, I probably could have finished this to my liking, and then some.
+With more time, I probably could have finished this to my liking.

 ## Boehm Garbage Collector
 ### Some short description here and a link to their project repo.